 However, you may have to pay a higher interest rate to compensate.

 You’ll also be leaving yourself vulnerable to a heavier debt burden should there be any shocks to your income.

 3. Find a source of side income

 Finding another stream of side income can be helpful in increasing your income (thereby lowering the DTI ratio) and fulfilling your debt obligations.

 For example, you can find side income by driving for Uber, renting your spare room out on Airbnb - to name a few potential ways.

-You can check out our comprehensive list of side gigs here.
+You can check out our comprehensive list of side hustles here.

 4. Look into loan forgiveness